-- WITH_ICU - build with using icu, International Components for Unicode library.
-That is used in tokenization of Chinese, for text segmentation.
+- WITH_ICU - Builds with the use of ICU, the International Components for Unicode library.
+This is used in tokenization of Chinese, for text segmentation.
 This is in play when morphology like

-- WITH_ICU_FORCE_STATIC - download icu sources, compile them and link with them statically, so that final binaries will not depend on presence of shared
+- WITH_ICU_FORCE_STATIC - Downloads the ICU sources, compiles them, and links them statically, so that the final binaries will not depend on the presence of a shared

 iculibrary in your system.
-Also include icu data file into installation/distribution.
-Purpose of statically linked ICU - is to have the library of known version, so that behaviour is determined and not depends on any system libraries.
-You most probably would prefer to use system ICU instead, because it may be updated in time without need to recompile manticore daemon.
-In this case you need to explicitly disable this option.
-That will also save you some place occupied by icu data file (about 30M), as it will NOT be included into distribution then.
+Also includes the ICU data file into the installation/distribution.
+The purpose of a statically linked ICU is to have a library of a known version, so that behavior is determined and not dependent on any system libraries.
+You will most likely prefer to use the system ICU instead, as it may be updated over time without the need to recompile the Manticore daemon.
+In this case, you need to explicitly disable this option.
+This will also save you some space occupied by the ICU data file (about 30M), as it will not be included in the distribution.

-- WITH_SSL - used for support https, and also encrypted mysql connections to the daemon.
-System OpenSSL library will be linked to daemon.
-That implies, that OpenSSL will be required to start the daemon.
-That is mandatory for support of https, but not strictly mandatory for the server (i.e. no ssl means no possibility to connect by https, but other protocols will work).
+- WITH_SSL - Used for support for HTTPS, and also encrypted MySQL connections to the daemon.
+The system OpenSSL library will be linked to the daemon.
+This implies that OpenSSL will be required to start the daemon.
+This is mandatory for support for HTTPS, but not strictly mandatory for the server (i.e. no SSL means no possibility to connect via HTTPS, but other protocols will work).
 SSL library versions starting from 1.0.2 to 1.1.1 may be used by Manticore, however note that for the sake of security it's highly recommended to use the freshest possible SSL library.
 For now only v1.1.1 is supported, the rest are outdated ( see openssl release strategy

-- WITH_ZLIB - used by indexer to work with compressed columns from mysql.
-Used by daemon to provide support of compressed mysql protocol.
+- WITH_ZLIB - used by the indexer to work with compressed columns from MySQL.
+Used by the daemon to provide support for the compressed MySQL protocol.